emilianvrd/Maneuvers/Fantasy maneuvers/# Fighting moves.md

 ### Quick Jump
 Movement\
 1 action\
 You can use High Jump and Long Jump as a single action instead of 2 actions.
 If you do, you don’t perform the initial Stride (nor do you fail if you don’t Stride 10 feet).
+In addition, you increase the vertical distance you move when you High Jump by 2m and the horizontal distance you move when you Long Jump by 4m.

 ### Radiant Strike
 Radiant\